Ali01129/queens/README.md

 # queens

-queens girll and fish bar
+Queens Girl and Fish Bar

 app coming soon on play store and app store